Nicole Boivin

 Nicole Lise Boivin is an archaeologist and former director of the Max Planck Institute for the Science of Human History.
+She is currently Honorary Professor in the School of Social Science at the University of Queensland.

 Education and career

 Boivin has a BSc in cellular, molecular and microbial biology from the University of Calgary (1992), and an MPhil (1996) and PhD (2001) in archaeology from the University of Cambridge.
 Following her PhD she held a Fyssen Foundation postdoctoral research fellowship at Université de Paris X and CNRS in 2005, and a research fellowship at the Leverhulme Centre for Human Evolutionary Studies in Cambridge (2006–2008).
 This was followed by a senior research fellowship at the University of Oxford.
 She also held a senior research fellowship at Jesus College.
 She joined the Max Planck Institute for the Science of Human History as director of the Department of Archaeology in July 2016.

 Controversy

 In October 2021, she was removed from her position at the Max Planck Institute, after an investigation found evidence of "scientific misconduct and bullying".
 The full details of the case have not been made publicly available, but the summary of the findings includes "claiming credit for the work of others, and workplace bullying of institute staff and younger researchers".
 Concerns have also been expressed about misogyny at the Max Planck Society.
 In December 2021, a court in Berlin re-instated Boivin as a director, a decision which the Max Planck Society is appealing.
 In April 2022, she was removed a second time as director of the Max Planck Institute for the Science of Human History (MPI-SHH), following a vote by a governing board of the Max Planck Society.
 Boivin continues to dispute the decision and has openly criticised the lack of transparency in the disciplinary process at the society.